DariaMartinovskaya/Accessibility_testing/README.md

 <a href="https://docs.deque.com/devtools-for-web/4/en/cli-home">Link</a> to Axe DevTools for Web CLI.

+#### XCode: Accessibility inspector

+Accessibility Inspector is used to display, query, and test accessibility information for the elements in the app’s view hierarchy.

+<a href="https://developer.apple.com/documentation/accessibility/accessibility-inspector#" target="_blank">Link</a> to the Accessibility Inspector Guide.

+To use Accessibility Inspector, open Xcode and choose <a href="https://github.com/DariaMartinovskaya/XCode" target="_blank">XCode</a> > Open Developer Tool > Accessibility Inspector.

 ## Checklists

 <a href="https://www.w3.org/WAI/test-evaluate/preliminary/">This Checklist</a> helps to make a first review of web accessibility.